 Preparing to take the Certification Exam

 Once you have registered to take the competency exam, you should prepare by reviewing examination materials provided to you by the certification agency.
 Every agency has examination materials based on their credentialing exams.
 Be positive to study every day for at least one hour until you are confident in your knowledge.
 Taking practice exams can greatly increase your chances of passing the final exam.
-NPS provides full review materials, unlimited practice exams and three chances to take the final certification exam.
+NPS provides full review materials, unlimited practice exams and one chance to take the final certification exam.

 After you have passed the final exam, your credentials are rapidly inputted in the national registry and a digital copy of your official certification is downloadable in your account.
 Your digital copy, along with your NPS transcripts, should be downloaded and printed for use as proof of certification.